Azerbaijan – West – Ganja-Qazakh, Shaki-Zaqatala – November 23-24, 2019

 Religion.
 The majority of the Muslims are Shia Muslims (Azerbaijan has the second highest Shia population percentage in the world after Iran.

 Economy.
-Partially agricultural, partially tourist, nearby mines produce copper and alumina and there are porcelain, silk and footwear industries.
+Partially agricultural, and partially tourist, nearby mines produce copper and alumina and there are porcelain, silk and footwear industries.
 Other industries process food, grapes and cotton from the surrounding farmlands.

 The city has one of the largest textile conglomerates in Azerbaijan and is famous for a fabric named Ganja silk.

 Juma Mosque.
 Located in the centre of Ganja, the mosque was built in 1606.
-It is also often called “Shah Abbas Mosque”, because it was built on the instructions of Shah Abbas the Great during his reign.
+It is also often called “Shah Abbas Mosque” because it was built on the instructions of Shah Abbas the Great during his reign.

 In 1776, two minarets were attached to the mosque and are now part of a separate elaborate brick building (the original mosque?).
 They have unusual wrought iron tops and one is leaning.
 The mosque was built of red brick, which was traditional for Ganja.
 A madrasah functioned at the mosque for a long time, where the eminent Azerbaijani poet and scientist Mirza Shafi Vazeh taught.